JrPlayers

 Do I have to know how to read?

-You don't have to read well, but you might need to memorize some lines (unless you only want to be in the chorus or ensemble).
+You don't have to read well, but you might need to memorize some lines (unless you want to be in the chorus or ensemble).

 What if I have never been on Stage?

 No problem!
-We are a workshop, and will teach you everything you need to know.
+We are a workshop and will teach you everything you need to know.

 Can I bring a friend to watch rehearsals?